Scuba gas planning: Drop cylinders

 If the route of the dive is constrained or can be reliably planned, cylinders for bailout of decompression gas can be dropped along the route at the points where they will be needed on the return or ascent.
 The cylinders are usually clipped to a distance line or shot line, to ensure that they are easy to find and unlikely to get lost.
 These cylinders would typically contain a gas mixture close to optimal for the sector of the dive in which they are intended to be used.
 This procedure is also known as staging, and the cylinders then known as stage cylinders, but the term stage cylinder has become generic for any cylinder carried at the diver's side in addition to the bottom gas.
 Gas redundancy protocols should be applied to drop cylinders just like for any other breathing gas supply.

-Quantity of breathing gas
+Quantity of open circuit breathing gas

-The formal and relatively complete procedure for scuba gas planning assumes that a dive plan is available that is sufficiently detailed that most of the variables are known. many recreational dives are conducted on a more ad hoc basis.
+The formal and relatively complete procedure for scuba gas planning assumes that a dive plan is available that is sufficiently detailed that most of the variables are known. many recreational dives are conducted on a more ad hoc basis where the dive is planned and conducted around the available gas.